-Fairwork is a project that is working to set and measure decent work standards in the platform economy.
+Fairwork is a research project that is working to set and measure decent work standards in the platform economy.

 1. Fair Pay